-Project Key, housed in the Center for Special Services, is a program provided by Faulkner University to promote services tailored to the unique needs of students with disabilities so that they may be full participants in the Faulkner Community.
-Our goal is to ensure opportunity for equal access and participation in all programs and services available and to provide reasonable and appropriate accommodations to persons who are otherwise qualified and demonstrate through documentation significant limitations in a basic life activity.
 Project Key serves as the central contact point and service provider for all students with disabilities at Faulkner University including: Harris College of Business, V.P.
-Black College of Biblical Studies, Alabama Christian College of Arts and Sciences, College of Education, Jones School of Law and all Extended campuses.
+Black College of Biblical Studies, Alabama Christian College of Arts and Sciences, College of Education, Jones School of Law and all extended campuses.